Jorida Tabaku: Political career

 Albanian Parliament, and also a member of the Economic and Finance Committee.

 On May 14, 2025, it was made known that Tabaku won her mandate as a member of parliament from the Democratic Party and will be in parliament.
 But after a considerable and large number of votes, she won her mandate as a politician against Ilir Alimehmeti.

+Political positions

+Tabaku has been a vocal critic of the Albanian Law on Strategic Investments.
+She has argued that the legislation, originally intended as a temporary measure to attract foreign direct investment, has been repeatedly extended and utilized to facilitate the transfer of public assets to private entities without competitive processes.
+Tabaku contends that the law creates an uneven economic playing field and has raised concerns that it undermines constitutional property rights by allowing state intervention in private disputes to favor specific investors.

 Personal

 In addition to her native Albanian, Tabaku also speaks English, Italian and German.